 As reported by CBS Boston, Massachusetts legislators recently held an important hearing regarding the possibility of becoming a sanctuary state.
 If passed into law, the Safe Communities Act would limit interactions between state and local law enforcement agencies and federal immigration officers.
 Additionally, the legislation also calls for an end to ‘287G Agreements’—through which state and local jails in Massachusetts can hold immigrants on behalf of ICE and DHS.
-Here, our Boston immigration attorneys explain the key details of the Safe Communities Act.
+Here, our immigration attorneys explain the key details of the Safe Communities Act.

 Three Features of the Massachusetts Sanctuary State Legislation